+admissions (including Emergency admissions).
 What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 Network 20% Non Network 40% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Network Yes Non Network Yes Does the Annual Deductible Apply?
-Network Non Network Deductible Apply: Yes Yes Infertility Services (diagnosis only) What Is the Copayment or Coinsurance You Pay?
-This May Include a Copayment, Coinsurance or Both.
-Network 20% Non Network 40% There are separate limits under the Plan for medical services and Prescription Drug Products.
-Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-Network Yes Non Network Yes Does the Annual Deductible Apply?
-Network Non Network
+Network Yes Non Network Yes Infertility Services (diagnosis only) What Is the Copayment or Coinsurance You Pay?
+This May Include a Copayment, Network 20% Non Network 40% There are separate limits under the Plan for medical services and Prescription Drug Products.

+Non Network

+You Pay Apply to the Out-of-Pocket Limit?
+Yes Yes Yes Non Network